 - Mitigates the issue that causes the text, cell size or layout to behave abruptly in Microsoft Excel.
 They become narrower or wider randomly when you use either MS UI Gothic or MS PGothic fonts.

-- Brings Security updates for Internet Explorer, Microsoft Edge, Microsoft JET Database Engine, Microsoft Graphics Component, and Microsoft Scripting Engine.
+- Brings security updates for Internet Explorer, Microsoft Edge, Microsoft JET Database Engine, Microsoft Graphics Component, and Microsoft Scripting Engine.
 Moreover, Windows App Platform and Frameworks, Windows Cryptography, Windows Storage and Filesystems, and Windows Datacenter Networking also receive security updates.
-In addition to above, there are some more such as- Windows Virtualization, Windows Kernel, Windows Wireless Networking, and Windows Server.
+In addition to the above, there are some more such as- Windows Virtualization, Windows Kernel, Windows Wireless Networking, and Windows Server.

 KB4499179 Known issues

 Issue#1: There appears an error message while performing a few operations like- rename of files on Cluster Shared Volume.
 This resembles to- “STATUS_BAD_IMPERSONATION_LEVEL (0xC00000A5)”.
-In general, it occurs when you take that action on a CSV owner node from Non-Admin account.
+In general, it occurs when you take that action on a CSV owner node from the Non-Admin account.